All Episodes

 This is what happens when you think sports are more than sports.

-It is, to be frank, the primary reason that dead spin was invented in the first place.
+It is, to be frank, the primary reason that Dead Spin was invented in the first place.

-But it it has worsened in an age where media is fractured, niche, and struggling, where the primary goal is to get on the Today Show or the front page of Yahoo, to get the clicks, to get the exposure that everybody now is so desperate for.
+But it has worsened in an age where media is fractured, niche, and struggling, where the primary goal is to get on the Today Show or the front page of Yahoo, to get the clicks, to get the exposure that everybody now is so desperate for.

 So whether the story is true doesn't matter.

-Mr. Leach writes everybody, and by the way, I'm probably destroying this poor guy Leach's reputation by quoting him.
+Mr. Leach writes, everybody, and by the way, I'm probably destroying this poor guy Leach's reputation by quoting him.

-And I Mr. Leach, I apologize.
+And Mr. Leach, I apologize.

 I am writing here and signaling your piece, offering praise, and it's going to get you in big trouble with your buddies.